 A general guideline is 8 to 16 ounces of plain water or an electrolyte drink immediately upon waking to replenish lost fluids.

-Should I drink electrolytes every morning?
+Should electrolytes be consumed every morning?

 Taking a daily electrolyte supplement is a smart strategy to support hydration and mineral balance, especially for fitness lovers or those needing stable energy levels.